-- (1) Where Boeing Alert Requirements Bulletin 737-57A1347 RB, dated July 29, 2020, uses the phrase "the original issue date of Requirements Bulletin 737-57A1347 RB," this AD requires using "the effective date of this AD." - (2) Where Boeing Alert Requirements Bulletin 737-57A1347 RB, dated July 29, 2020, specifies contacting Boeing for repair instructions: This AD requires doing the repair using a method approved in accordance with the procedures specified in paragraph (i) of this AD.
+- (1) Where the Compliance Time column and the notes of the tables in the "Compliance" paragraph of Boeing Alert Requirements Bulletin 737-53A1384 RB, dated September 10, 2020, use the phrase "the Original Issue date of Requirements Bulletin 737-53A1384 RB," this AD requires using "the effective date of this AD." - (2) Where Boeing Alert Requirements Bulletin 737-53A1384 RB, dated September 10, 2020, specifies contacting Boeing for repair instructions or for alternative inspections: This AD requires doing the repair, or doing the alternative inspections and applicable on-condition actions, using a method approved in accordance with the procedures specified in paragraph (i) of this AD.